 Vaginal bleeding can occur during pregnancy for many reasons.
 Some women will have light bleeding during early pregnancy.
-Twenty to twenty-five percent of women have spotting or bleeding during pregnancy.
-Half of these women go on to have no other problems due to the bleeding.
-This can be caused by many reasons.
+In fact, 20-25% of women experience spotting or bleeding during pregnancy.
+Half of these women go on to experience normal pregnancies without any issues.

 Some women have implantation bleeding during early pregnancy.
 This usually occurs during the first few weeks of pregnancy.
 You may notice slight bleeding around the time your period was supposed to arrive.
 This happens because the fertilized egg is attaching to the uterine wall.
 Sometimes light bleeding or brown spotting will follow this.
 Your doctor may order tests to check your hormone levels.
 Often doctors will check HCG levels to see how far along you are in pregnancy.
-HCG levels should double approximately ever two days.
+HCG levels should double approximately every two days.
 Your doctor may check your levels more than once to see that they are rising appropriately.
 Low HCG levels can indicate a miscarriage or ectopic pregnancy.
 It is important to let your doctor know if you have any spotting or bleeding no matter how light it might be.

-- Placenta previa Placenta previa occurs when the placenta lies low in the uterus.
+- Placenta previa: Placenta previa occurs when the placenta lies low in the uterus.
 It may cover or partially cover the cervix.
 Placenta previa is diagnosed by ultrasound.
 A low-lying placenta will often correct itself during pregnancy.
 As the pregnancy progresses the attachment site may rise away from the cervix.
 Placenta previa is one of the most common causes for bleeding in the third trimester.
-If bleeding is severe an immediate cesarean may be required to stop the bleeding and to save the mother's life.
+If bleeding is severe, an immediate cesarean may be required to stop the bleeding and to save the mother's life.

-- Placental abruption Placental abruption is when the placenta separates from the uterus.
+- Placental abruption: Placental abruption is when the placenta separates from the uterus.
 Sometimes a partial separation occurs and sometimes it will separate completely.
 This is an emergency situation and can result in the death of the baby or the mother.
 Symptoms include vaginal bleeding, abdominal pain and tenderness, and a continuous uterine contraction.